Alex-ray/universal-hmr-ssr-react-redux/README.md

 The Basic setup goes like this...

-An express server handles requests, renders the webpage and handles all file requests.
+An express server to handle requests, render the page and handle all our file requests.

-Webpack is used to bundle everything up, listen for files changes and hot reload them into the client.
+Webpack to bundle everything up listen for files changes and hot reload them to the client.

-React Router is used match the requested url and is then rendered with the redux store on the server using the `react-dom-stream` `renderToStaticMarkup` method.

 We will be using React, Redux and React Router to match url requests, and render the state to html that we can then send back to the client.